objectiv/objectiv-analytics/bach/docs/source/get-started-in-your-notebook.rst

 *For Deepnote specifically:*
-As very first step: create a requirements.txt, add below and restart the machine:
+as very first step: create a requirements.txt, add below and restart the machine:

 .. code-block:: python